AdKats/AdKats/README.md

     </li>
     <li>
         <b>Metabans Support.</b>
-        When using ban enforcer, all bans can be optionally submitted to metabans, and removed when a player is unbanned.
+        When using ban enforcer all bans can be submitted to metabans and removed if the player is unbanned.
     </li>
     <li>
         <b>Editable In-Game Commands.</b>
-        Command text, logging options, and enable options can be edited to suit your needs.
+        Command text, logging options, chat access types, and enable options can be edited to suit your needs.
     </li>
     <li>
         <b>Full Logging.</b>
-        One of the main reasons AdKats was created in the first place.
-        All admin activity is trackable via the database per your custom settings for every command, so holding your admins accountable for their actions is quick and painless.
+        All admin activity is tracked via the database per your custom settings for every command, so holding your admins accountable for their actions is quick and painless.
-        And, if you are using BFAdminCP 2.0+ nobody but your highest admins will need manual Procon access.
+        If you are using the BFAdminCP nobody but your highest admins will need manual Procon access.
     </li>
     <li>
         <b>Setting Lock.</b>
         The settings page in AdKats can be locked with a password.
 This means even admins with access to plugin settings can be blocked from changes using the password.
     </li>
     <li>
         <b>Performance.</b>